-To improve efficiency, we can use prolongation between two consecutive levels to obtain P_l .
-5.4 Homework problems Problem 5.1.
+To improve efficiency, we can use prolongation between two consecutive levels to obtain $P_l$ .
+5.4 Homework problems hw:ConvDDM Problem 5.1.
 Give the complete proof of the uniform convergence of the two-level domain decomposition method (Proposition 5.1).
-What will happen if we do not include the coarse-level correction (Remark 5.1)?
-Problem 5.2.
+What will happen if we do not include the coarse-level correction (Remark 5.1)? hw:bpx-inv Problem 5.2.
+Let $\tilde{\mathcal{A}} := \sum{l=0}^{L} h_l^{-2} (\mathcal{Q}l - \mathcal{Q}{l-1})$ .
+Show that $\tilde{\mathcal{A}}^{-1} = \sum{l=0}^{L} h_l^2 (\mathcal{Q}l - \mathcal{Q}{l-1})$ . hw:BPX Problem 5.3.
 Implement the BPX preconditioner for the Poisson's equation on a uniform grid.
 You can choose your favorite discretization method.
 Chapter 6 Multigrid Methods ch:mg Multigrid (MG) methods are a group of algorithms for solving differential equations using a hierarchy of discretizations.
-The method has been proposed initially by Fedorenko [31] for 2D finite difference systems from the Poisson's equation.
-Its main idea is to accelerate the convergence of a basic iterative method (known as relaxation) by a global correction from time to time, accomplished by solving a coarse problem approximately.
-The coarse problem is "similar" to the fine grid problem, while cheaper to solve.
-This recursive process is repeated until a grid is reached where the cost of direct solution is negligible compared to the cost of one relaxation sweep on the finest grid.
-Later on Brandt [16] noticed that this method was considerably faster than standard relaxation methods and brought it to attention of the western scientific community.
+The method has been proposed initially by Fedorenko [32] for 2D finite difference systems arising from the Poisson's equation in 1961.
+Its main idea is to accelerate the convergence of a basic iterative method (known as a relaxation) by global corrections from time to time, accomplished by solving a coarse problem approximately.
+The coarse problem is "similar" to the fine grid problem, while much cheaper to solve.
+This recursive process is repeated until a coarse grid is reached where the cost of direct solution is negligible compared to the cost of one relaxation sweep on the finest grid.
+In the late 1970's, Brandt [16] noticed that this iterative method was considerably faster than standard relaxation methods and brought it to attention in the western scientific community.
+Soon this method becomes popular in scientific computing and attract a lot of research.
 6.1 Geometric multigrid method sec:GMG Geometric multigrid (GMG) method is an optimal iterative solver for linear algebraic system (2.1) arising from discretizations of elliptic partial differential equations such as the Poisson's equation.
 It is based on two important observations we made earlier in Chapter 3: - A local relaxation method damps out non-smooth (high-frequency) components of the error and the residual becomes a relatively smooth vector after a few relaxation sweeps; - A smooth (low-frequency) vector can be well approximated on coarse grids.
 MG establishes and makes use of hierarchical structures.
-It is a good example of the idea of divide and conquer.
-MG can be used as a preconditioner for specific problems.
+It is also a good example of the idea of divide and conquer.
 This idea has been applied in two-grid methods; see §3.4.
 However, for large-scale problems in scientific and engineering computation, the coarse grid problem might be still too large to be solved quickly.
-This makes introducing multiple grids a natural idea.
-The key steps in the multigrid method (see Figure 6.1) are as follows: - Relaxation/Smoothing: Reduce high-frequency errors using one or more smoothing steps based on a simple iterative method; - Restriction: Restrict the residual on a finer grid to a coarser grid; - Coarse correction: Solve an approximate problem on a coarse grid; - Prolongation: Represent the correction computed on a coarser grid to a finer grid.
+This makes introducing more than two grids a natural idea.
+The key steps in the multigrid method (see Figure 6.1) are listed as follows: - Smoothing: Reduce high-frequency errors using a few smoothing steps based on a simple iterative method; - Restriction: Restrict the residual on a finer grid to a coarser grid; - Coarse correction: Solve an approximate problem on a coarse grid; - Prolongation: Represent the correction computed on a coarser grid to a finer grid.